sahinyurek/docs/docs/administration/entities-management/profiles/about-profile.md

 # About Profile

-When you install TheHive, you have many predefined profiles like the admin, analyst, org-admin, and read-only.
-Every profile is defined by a set of permissions.
+TheHive comes with predefined profiles, such as org-admin, analyst and read-only.
+Each profile is defined by a set of permission.

-You can also create a new profile with a new set of permissions.
+You can also create a new profile with a custom set of permissions.